hchiam/web-accessibility-course-notes/README.md

 * `aria-activedescendant` = "present ... as the **apparent focused** element when I have page focus" (this is not actually moving the roving focus).
   * Example: typing in a textbox that has page focus, but while reading out an apparently-focused filtered option shown in a dropdown.
   * This basically can graft together different parts of the DOM onto this node in the Accessibility Tree.
-* `aria-describedby` = "use ... as my non-critical description" (NOT name/label), like password requirements (vs. password characters typed).
+* `aria-describedby` = "use ... as my non-critical description" (NOT name/label) as extra info, like password requirements (vs. password characters typed).
 Even if that identified element is hidden from the DOM (just like aia-labelledby).
 * `aria-posinset` and `aria-setsize` = "specify on this element its actual position in the set, and the actual number of items in its set", like when you don't know the size of the list when using lazy loading.
   * Example: